fsprojects/FAKE/help/markdown/core-targets.md

 > Warning: Previous versions of FAKE 5 used `(fun () -> ...)` instead of `(fun _ -> ...)`.
 > We decided to change the syntax here to introduce some parameters or other features at a later point.
-> Using the current parameter object is not supported jet.
+> Using the current parameter object is not supported yet.

 Now we have the following options: